vimc/montagu/README.md

 ## Deploy
 1. `./run.sh`.
 This will deploy the database, the API, and the Modelling groups Contribution Portal.
 2. `./insert-test-data.sh`.
 The password is "changeme".
+(On Windows, you can run `./insert-test-data.ps1` instead.)
 3. Add a user account for yourself: `./cli.sh add`
 4. Give yourself permission to log in to the contrubution portal:
   * `./cli.sh addRole USERNAME user`